rspeer/wordfreq/SUNSET.md

+# Note from September 2024

+This documentation page has gotten a lot of attention recently!
+I think most of the people who find it understand where I'm coming from.
+I'd like to highlight a couple of things, now that people are linking to this page from all sorts of contexts.

+- I still work on open-source libraries.
+Here's [ftfy](https://github.com/rspeer/python-ftfy), the popular multi-purpose Unicode fixer.

+- You could see this freezing of wordfreq data as a good thing.
+Many people have found wordfreq useful, and the latest version isn't going away.
+The conclusion that I'm documenting here is that _updating it would make it worse_, so instead, I'm not updating it.
+It'll become outdated over time, but it won't get actively worse.
+That's a pretty okay fate for something on the Internet!

 # Why wordfreq will not be updated

 The wordfreq data is a snapshot of language that could be found in various online sources up through 2021.
 There are several reasons why it will not be updated anymore.

 ## Generative AI has polluted the data